Jen Syrowitz headshot

 2069701434 X 213

-Jen comes to Conservation Northwest excited to work with an empowered network of diverse users inspired by nature and engaged in natural resource protection.
-She has more than ten years of experience in the field of wildlife conservation, community outreach and advocacy, and non-profit development, most recently through the lens of wildlife management and funding, public lands protection and access, outdoor education programming, and climate change.
-Originally hailing from the great plains to the north, Jen has a Bachelor of Arts in Religious Studies, a Bachelor of Environmental Studies, and a Master of Environment from the University of Manitoba where she studied greater prairie chickens in northwestern Minnesota.
-Outside the office, Jen spends her time in the evergreen mountains, sagebrush plateaus and coastal beaches of Washington state—backpacking, snowshoeing, hunting upland game and harvesting shellfish.
+Jen comes to Conservation Northwest driven to improve ecosystem resilience by partnering with a passionate network of diverse stewards engaged in natural resource protection and restoration.
+She has over ten years of experience in wildlife conservation, landscape-scale restoration planning and implementation, diverse stakeholder engagement and collaboration, strategic planning and execution, program and project management, and natural resource policy.
+Her primary interests include wildlife management and funding, public lands protection and access, and conservation through reconciliation practice.
+Originally hailing from the great plains to the north, Jen has a Bachelor of Arts in Religious Studies, a Bachelor of Environmental Studies (First Nations focus), and a Master of Environment from the University of Manitoba where she studied greater prairie chickens in northwestern Minnesota.
+Outside the office, Jen spends her time in the evergreen mountains, sagebrush plateaus, and coastal beaches of Washington state — backpacking, snowshoeing, hunting upland game, and harvesting shellfish.